redhat-openstack/infrared/docs/source/tripleo-overcloud.rst

 -----------------
 .. warning:: Before Overcloud upgrade you need to perform upgrade of `Undercloud <tripleo-undercloud.html>`_

-.. warning:: Upgrading from version 11 to version 12 isn't supported via the tripleo-overcloud plugin anymore.
-Please
-     check the tripleo-upgrade plugin for 11 to 12 `upgrade instructions <tripleo_upgrade.html>`_.

 Upgrade will detect Undercloud version and will upgrade Overcloud to the same version.

 * ``--upgrade``: Bool